osg-htc/docs/docs/data/install-hadoop.md

 ### GridFTP Configuration ###

 gridftp-hdfs reads the Hadoop configuration file to learn how to talk to Hadoop.
 By now, you should have followed the instruction for installing hadoop as detailed in the previous section as well as created the proper users/directories.

 The default settings in `/etc/gridftp.conf` along with `/etc/gridftp.d/gridftp-hdfs.conf` are used by the init.d script and should be ok for most installations.
 The file `/etc/gridftp-hdfs/gridftp-debug.conf` is used by `/usr/bin/gridftp-hdfs-standalone` for starting up the GridFTP server in a testing mode.
-Any additional config files under `/etc/gridftp.d` will be used for both the init.d and standalone GridFTP server. `/etc/sysconfig/gridftp-hdfs` contains additional site-specific environment variables that are used by the gridftp-hdfs dsi module in both the init.d and standalone GridFTP server.
+Any additional config files under `/etc/gridftp.d` will be used for both the init.d and standalone GridFTP server.
+`/etc/sysconfig/gridftp-hdfs` contains additional site-specific environment variables that are used by the gridftp-hdfs DSI module in both the init.d and standalone GridFTP server.
 Some of the environment variables that can be used in `/etc/sysconfig/gridftp-hdfs` include:

 |                              |                |                                                                                                                                                                                                                                                                                 |
 |------------------------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|